Main Content

 Thursday, September 18, 2025

-With an unpredictable landscape, Institutions of Higher Education and Non-profit Organizations have an opportunity to be proactive and develop strategies to respond to unforeseen challenges.
-This course will build on the foundation of Managing Change in Uncertain Times and discuss organizational alignment for a strategic response, a review of compliance and reporting practices, cash-flow survival, components of contingency plans, and how to stay current with the federal level activity.
+With an unpredictable landscape, institutions of higher education and non-profit organizations have an opportunity to be proactive and develop strategies to respond to unforeseen challenges.
+This session will build on the foundation of Session 1: Managing Change in Uncertain Times and discuss organizational alignment for a strategic response, a review of compliance and reporting practices, cash-flow survival, components of contingency plans, and how to stay compliant with current federal regulations.

 Thursday, September 25, 2025

-Institutions of Higher Education and Non-profit Organizations will need to understand the impact of their financial health to prepare for any disruptions or delays in federal awards.
+Institutions of higher education and non-profit organizations will need to understand how disruptions or delays in federal awards may affect their financial health.
 It is critical to create contingency plans that will respond to cash flow issues as they arise.
-Building upon the foundation laid in this three-part series, this course will help participants to think outside the box and provide useful tips on how to identify alternative revenue sources of funding, how to make informed decisions about allocating resources and critical priorities to better maintain financial stability and flexibility due to federal disruptions, and resources available as we navigate these times together.
+Building upon the foundation laid in the first two sessions of this course, this session will help participants to think outside the box and provide useful tips on how to identify alternative sources of revenue, how to make informed decisions about allocating resources, and how to identify critical priorities to better maintain financial stability and flexibility due to federal disruptions.

 Meet Your Instructor